Neloreck/redux-cbd/README.md

 <hr/>

 Typescript decorators\annotations for <a href='https://github.com/reduxjs/redux'> redux</a>. <br/>
-Allows you to write class-based declarations of your data storage with strict and predictive typing.
+Allows you to write class-based declarations of your data storage with strict and predictive typing. <br/>
+Enforces some oop mixed with functional style (all key features and implementation of redux remains the same).

-Intended to be used with react, but can be mixed with any framework.
+Intended to be used with react.

 <hr/>